tldr-pages/tldr/pages/linux/nala.md

 `nala dist-upgrade`

-- Nala will then go get all the mirrors from the respective master list.
-Once done we test the latency and score each mirror.
-Nala will choose the fastest 3 mirrors (configurable) and write them to a file.
+- Fetch mirrors from the master list for your distribution (Nala will choose the fastest 3 configurable mirrors by testing latency and write them to a file):

 `nala fetch`